zeromq/zeromq.org/content/docs/socket_api.md

 available for sending; messages are not discarded.

-While `PAIR` sockets can be used over transports other than **inproc**, their inability to auto-reconnect coupled with the fact new incoming connections will be terminated while any previous connections (including ones in a closing state) exist makes them unsuitable for TCP in most cases.
+While `PAIR` sockets can be used over transports other than **inproc**, their inability to auto-reconnect coupled with the fact that new incoming connections will be terminated while any previous connections (including ones in a closing state) exist makes them unsuitable for TCP in most cases.

 ### Client-server pattern